Improve and Properly fund the South Australian Housing Trust.

 I have contacted the new Premier Mr. Steven Marshall about Housing Trust and am awaiting a response from him.

-Thank You for reading this, I know it is long, and Please sign to get politicians to support a Better Housing Trust.
+Thank You for reading this please sign to get politicians to support a better South Australian Housing Trust.

 Today: David is counting on you